jaycdave88/datadog-otel-csharp-example/README.md

 # Jaeger OpenTelemetry .NET

-Two simple ASP .NET Core microservices to demonstrate OpenTelemetry .NET.
+A sample source code showing how to instrument two simple ASP .NET Core 3.1 microservices for distributed tracing with OTLP and Datadog.
+The local OTLP spans are collected by the OpenTelemetry collector, and exported to Datadog Collector Exporter over HTTP.

 ## Getting Started